Arkansas vs. Missouri NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- The combined points per game average of the two teams, 62.1, is 0.4 points fewer than Friday's over/under.
+- The average total in Razorbacks games this season is 54.7, 7.8 points fewer than Friday's total of 62.5 .

-- These two squads combine to surrender 59.3 points per game, 3.2 fewer than this contest's over/under.

-- Razorbacks games have an average total of 54.7 points this season, 7.8 fewer than Friday's over/under.
+- In 2021, games involving the Tigers have averaged a total of 61.3 points, 1.2 fewer than this game's set over/under.

-- The 62.5 over/under in this game is 1.2 points above the 61.3 average total in Tigers games this season.

 Arkansas Stats and Trends

-- Arkansas has played 11 games, with seven wins against the spread.
+- Arkansas has seven wins against the spread in 11 games this season.

 - The Razorbacks have been favored by 14.5 points or more three times this season and have covered the spread in two of them.

-- Arkansas' games this year have gone over the point total in 58.3% of its opportunities (seven times in 12 games with a set point total).
+- Arkansas' games this year have hit the over seven times in 12 opportunities (58.3%).

-- When Arkansas records more than 34.7 points, it is 5-1 against the spread and 4-2 overall.
+- When Arkansas scores more than 34.7 points, it is 5-1 against the spread and 4-2 overall.

-- In games that Arkansas piles up more than 447.2 yards, the team is 4-2 against the spread and 3-3 overall.
+- Arkansas is 4-2 against the spread and 3-3 overall when the team piles up more than 447.2 yards.

-- The Razorbacks have turned the ball over eight times this season, seven fewer than the Tigers have forced (15).

 - Find the latest spread and moneyline odds for Arkansas at SISportsbook.